Alex314159265/Machine-Learning-For-Credit-Scoring/README.md

 It is the strategy that we think to do.

 We search for a function to randomly errase observations in our overrepresented groups.

+Session 3 (15/03/22):

+To begin with we want to remove the missing values.
+We tried to remove every rows with at least a missing value but it deleted the whole dataset.
+We decided to chage the strategy by deleting columns with missing value.
+It let us to easily remove many parameters which seemed .

 Notes :